-this theorem states that one can define a semisimple $\omega \mathscr{H}$ manifold in any tubular neighbourhood of an Arnold torus.
+this theorem states that there exists a semisimple $\omega \mathscr{H}$ manifold in any tubular neighbourhood of an Arnold torus.
 However, superintegrable systems just violate the condition \eqref{eq:And}; therefore, the LH theorem cannot be applied to them.
-Nevertheless, this does not imply that $\omega \mathscr{H}$ structures can not exist for superintegrable systems.
+Nevertheless, this does not imply that $\omega \mathscr{H}$ structures cannot exist for superintegrable systems.
 Indeed, we can construct such structures by means of a different approach, based on a simple consequence of Theorem \ref{th:SoVgLc}.

-\begin{corollary} An integrable Hamiltonian system admits as many inequivalent separation coordinate systems as the number of its independent semisimple Abelian $\omega\mathscr{H}$ structures of class $n$. \end{corollary} \begin{proof} It suffices to observe that, according to Theorem \ref{th:SoVgLc}, for each semisimple $\omega \mathscr{H}$ structure of class $n$ admitted by the Hamiltonian system there exists a set of Darboux-Haantjes coordinates, which play the role of separating coordinates for the corresponding Hamilton-Jacobi equation. \end{proof} The previous result represents, jointly with Theorem \ref{th:SoVgLc}, the main theoretical contribution of this work.
+\begin{corollary} An integrable Hamiltonian system possesses as many inequivalent separation coordinate systems as the number of the independent semisimple Abelian $\omega\mathscr{H}$ manifolds of class $n$ that it admits. \end{corollary} \begin{proof} It suffices to observe that, according to Theorem \ref{th:SoVgLc}, for each semisimple $\omega \mathscr{H}$ structure of class $n$ admitted by the Hamiltonian system there exists a set of Darboux-Haantjes coordinates, which play the role of separating coordinates for the corresponding Hamilton-Jacobi equation. \end{proof} The previous result represents, jointly with Theorem \ref{th:SoVgLc}, the main theoretical contribution of this work.

-In the following sections, we shall exhibit explicitly the Haantjes structures associated with celebrated examples of maximally superintegrable and multiseparable Hamiltonian systems.
+In the following sections, we shall exhibit explicitly the Haantjes structures associated with celebrated examples of both maximally superintegrable and multiseparable Hamiltonian systems.

-\section{Construction of Haantjes operators in $T^*Q$: a novel geometric lift}
+\section{Construction of Haantjes operators in $T^*Q$: A novel geometric lift}

-The problem of constructing Haantjes operators on an $n$-dimensional manifold $M$ is, in general, a hard one, as it entails to solve a sistem of $(n^2(n-1)/2) $ nonlinear PDE of the first order in the $n^2$ unknown components of the operators we wish to determine.
+The problem of constructing Haantjes operators on an $n$-dimensional manifold $M$ is, in general, a hard one, as it entails solving a system of $(n^2(n-1)/2) $ nonlinear PDE of first order in the $n^2$ unknown components of the operators we wish to determine.